ue bot icon

 • We’ve done business with them in the past.

-• The business just walked in the door – it was an easy sale.
+• The business just walked in the door – it was an effortless sale.

-• The logistics of targeting and selling them require less effort.
+• The logistics of targeting and selling to them require less effort.

 • The business is under financial pressure, so something is perceived as better than nothing.